 B Distribution of knockouts in the combined MATa and MATα pools.
 The observed number of strains with a given number of knockouts are indicated in grey.
 The expected number of strains with a given number of knockouts at 93.8% genotyping accuracy under a random assortment model are indicated in black.

 C Tests of gene linkage within the MATa pools (upper triangle) and MATα pools (lower triangle).
 The Pearson correlation coefficient of the corresponding genotype pairs are indicated on the right.
 Pairs without significant correlation (Bonferroni-corrected p value ≥ 0.05) are shaded in grey.
+Three pairs of unlinked genes– YOR1-YCF1, YOR1-BPT1, and SNQ2-PDR5 – exhibited weak but significant negative correlation in the appearance of KO genotypes (-0.04 ≥ r ≥ -0.08).
+This effect may have arisen via negative genetic interactions conferring lower growth for the corresponding double-knockout genotypes during the sporulation, haploid selection, or automated colony picking steps.

 Figure S3.
 Reproducible marginal gene knockout growth effects in the pool.